thiago-a-souza/MongoDB/README.md

 db.laureates.find({ "prizes" : { $type : "array" }})
 ```

+### Array operators

-- **Array operators:** *$all* returns documents where all values match values stored in the array provided, regardless the order. *$size* returns documents where the field is an array with a given size.
+*$all* returns documents where all values match values stored in the array provided, regardless the order. *$size* returns documents where the field is an array with a given size.
 Multiple criterias on arrays are evaluated separately, and it can return incorrect documents.
 To prevent this side effect, *$elemMatch* forces multiple criterias to be evaluated together and return documents that has at least one item that match them.

 ```
 db.example.insertMany([{"fruits" : ["orange", "apple"]},